aws/aws-cdk/packages/@aws-cdk/pipelines/ORIGINAL_API.md

 });
 ```

+Note that this we've used `pre` to put the manual approval *before* a Stage
+deployment (this was not possible in the old API).
+Be sure to put the manual
+approval in the `pre` steps list of the *next* Stage to keep
+it in the same location in the pipeline.

 #### Automated approvals

 For example, specifying an automated approval after a stage is deployed in the following old API:

 ```ts
 const stage = pipeline.addApplicationStage(...);
 stage.addActions(new ShellScriptAction({